Kmaina32/Ubuntu-Academy-/markdown_files/PITCH_DECK.md

 ### **Slide 3: The Solution**

-- **Headline:** Akili A.I.
-Academy: Your A.I.-Powered Learning Partner.
+- **Headline:** Edgewood International A.I College: Your A.I.-Powered Learning Partner.
 - **What We Do:** We provide high-quality, affordable, and hyper-relevant online courses in technology, data science, and artificial intelligence.
 - **Our Unique Edge:** We leverage the power of A.I. at every stage of the learning process:
     1.  **A.I.-Generated Content:** To create up-to-date, world-class courses in a fraction of the time.